 At 26,372 feet long, this is one of the longest suspension bridges in the world (even longer than the Golden Gate Bridge!)
 The Mackinac Bridge, also known as the “Mighty Mac,” is a suspension bridge that spans the Straits of Mackinac, and connects Michigan’s Lower Peninsula to the Upper Peninsula.

-iconic places to visit in the uS FAQ
+Famous places to visit in the uS FAQ

-What is USA most famous for?
+What is the USA most famous for?

 The USA is well-known for many things including food, movies, music, culture, sports, technological innovations, and politics.
 However, out of all the these iconic places to visit in the US, a few of the most famous are the Empire State Building, Statue of Liberty, Grand Canyon, Disney World, and The Hollywood Sign.

 What is the most magical place in the USA?

 Disney World is not just the most magical place in the US, but the entire world.

 What is the most unique place in the United States?